 From Rockhampton, it’s about 180km inland along the Capricorn Highway.
 If you’re coming from the west, Emerald is about 110km west of Blackdown Tableland.

-The turnoff (Charlevue Road) to the national park is about 10km past Dingo (coming from the coast), you can’t really miss it.
+The turnoff (Charlevue Road) from the Capricorn Highway to the national park is about 10km past Dingo (coming from the coast), you can’t really miss it.

 Signage to the park is excellent and there really is only one road once you turn off from the Capricorn Highway.

 The road up the plateau is quite narrow and steep.
-While it is completely paved, large vehicles or caravans may struggle to get around the switchbacks.
+While it is completely paved, it’s unsuitable for large motorhomes or caravans as they may struggle to get around the switchbacks.

 Past the entrance, the road becomes unsealed and is usually 2WD-accessible all the way to the campground.
 The scenic loop drive is 4WD-only.